accommodation photos – https://drive.google.com/drive/u/0/folders/0B7SgKrmiC0owXzNHbHNqYVB6eVE

 *** Limited – expect to hand wash or pay for launder services

-Food served will mainly be Kenyan food, which consists of vegetables, potatoes, eggs, bread, pancakes (commonly known as “chapati”) and fruits such as oranges, bananas and avocados.
+Your daily meals will consist of mainly Kenyan cuisine, which will be of vegetables, potatoes, eggs, bread, pancakes (commonly known as “chapati”) and fruits such as oranges, bananas and avocados.

-Thika town is located a thirty minute drive away from our center and is filled with supermarkets, shops, ATMs, local markets and good restaurants.
-There is local transport available in Thika such as bicycle and motorbike taxis, van taxis and buses.
-Vehicles called “matatus” very tightly packed minivans can be found near the local market throughout the day which can drop you off in Thika town.
-Moreover, the bus “station” (central location for minivans and buses) in Thika is your launching spot for trips into other parts of Kenya.
+Thika town is located a 30-minute drive away from the volunteer house and is packed with supermarkets, shops, ATMs, local markets and good restaurants.
+You have a choice of local transport available in Thika, such as bicycle and motorbike taxis, van taxis and buses.
+The local minibuses called “matatus” are very tightly packed but a great way to experience local culture.
+They can be found near the local market during the day and can drop you off in Thika town.
+The bus station in Thika is the base for many tour companies, departing on tours and day trips to various parts of Kenya.

 Mandatory Orientation Day

-- Kenyan Do’s and Don’ts, Culture introduction and country history and Swahili Language Lessons.
+- Kenyan Do’s and Don’ts, Introduction to Kenyan culture & history and Swahili Language Lessons.

 Activities & Events